What a Nexus Letter Is & Why It Matters for VA Disability Claims

 If your claim has a well-documented timeline, supportive treatment records, and no conflicting medical opinions, a streamlined nexus letter like this typically works very well.

-Does a Nexus Letter Ever Need More Detail?
+When a Nexus Letter Needs More Detail

 Sometimes, you’ll need your nexus letter to address extra factors to fully establish service connection.
 In these situations, a basic opinion isn’t enough: